Praqma/web-alliance/_pages/gatherings.md

 13.45
 {: .agenda-time }
-A summary of Praqma's technology projects by Mike Long {: .agenda-name }
+A summary of Praqma's technology projects
+{: .agenda-name }
 Cyberdojo, ASK, Orbit, Helmsman and more
 {: .right }